hzeller/rpi-gpio-dma-demo/README.md

 the data would certainly be slightly more useful :)

-The pictures in these experiments show the output wave-form on the given pin for the Raspberry Pi 1 and 2.
+The pictures in these experiments show the output wave-form on the given pin for the various Raspberry Pis.
 These are screen-shots straight from an oscilloscope, the time-base is with 100ns the same for all measurements to be able to compare them easily.

-All measurements were done on unmodified Raspberry Pis in their respective default clock speed.
+All measurements were done on unmodified Pis in their respective default clock speed with a default minimal Raspian operating-system.

 ## Writing from CPU to GPIO

 The most common way to get data out on the GPIO port is using the CPU to send the data.
-Let's do some measurements how the Raspberry Pi 1 and 2 perform here.
+Let's do some measurements how the Pis perform here.

 ### Direct Output Loop to GPIO